-AP FACT CHECK: Trump falsely says ventilators coming 'fast'
+AP FACT CHECK: Trump hype on auto industry and ventilators

 GM announced on Friday that it is working with ventilator maker Ventec Life Systems to ramp up production.
 The automaker said it would help with logistics, purchasing and manufacturing, but stopped short of saying it would make ventilators in its own factories, which have been idled for two weeks after workers who'd been fearful of the contagion put pressure on the company.

-Any manufacturing at GM would come much later, if ever.
+Any manufacturing at GM would come much later.
 GM does have a lot of 3D printers and could make parts and other things to help, but it does not need permission from Trump.
 In fact, GM manufacturing engineers were at Ventec late last week working on this, well before Trump's tweet.

 Ford, which also suspended factory production along with other automakers with operations in North America, confirmed that it too was in discussions with the Trump administration about helping, but had not started.